 Get Yourself an Infrared Thermometer

 For the aspiring Pizzaiuolo, a modern upgrade to the traditional tool kit should be an infrared thermometer.
 A good thermometer, dare we say, is an essential tool that will help you monitor the temperature of the pizza stone.
-You should aim for an optimum baking temperature of around 750°F in the center of the stone.
+You should aim for an optimum baking temperature of around 750 °F in the center of the stone.

 Output Power

-Oven insulation is where cooking performance and output power overlap, simply because an oven cannot retain this level of heat output without a well-insulated oven chamber and pizza stone.
-We use an infrared thermometer to take temperature readings throughout the oven and across the pizza stone, averaging those numbers to calculate the mean temperatures of each individually, and then figure those two numbers together to estimate an overall average oven temperature.
 It should come as no surprise that the most well-insulated ovens also have the highest operating temperatures at the pizza stone.
-The Solo Stove Pi and Gozney Roccbox stand out in this regard, with average stone temperatures of 776°F and 748°F, respectively.
+The Ooni Karu 12G, Solo Stove Pi, and Gozney Roccbox stand out, with average stone temperatures of 778 °F, 776 °F, and 748 °F, respectively.
 We are also impressed, and frankly quite surprised, by the stone temperatures of the NerdChef Steel Stone.
-The heavyweight steel regularly achieves average temperatures of 686°F using only the broiler of your standard range oven.
+The heavyweight steel regularly achieves average temperatures of 686 °F using only the broiler of your standard range oven.
 It is nearly as capable of turning out a quality Neapolitan-style pizza as any other standalone oven in this review.

 Control